-A new holiday with the accent on birds and sea mammals.
-We use our specialist knowledge to find the birds, and enjoy two great boat trips, one off the west coast and the other off the Moray coast to see whales and dolphins.
+A holiday with the accent on both birds and sea mammals.
+We use our specialist knowledge to find the birds, and enjoy two great boat trips, one off the West Coast and the other off the Moray coast to see whales, dolphins and seabirds.
 Back on dry land we concentrate on the Scottish special birds, with early autumn migration to add to the excitement.
 A thoroughly enjoyable week of birding and marine wildlife by land and sea.

 KEY MOMENTS at our Friday round-up - which will be yours?

 • Bottle-nosed Dolphin on our exciting Moray Coast trip